ajmeyghani/toaster/README.md

 There are two ways that you can initialize a toaster object:

-1. Using the factory function `useToaster`, available in `@ajmey/toaster/toaster`: `useToaster(options?: object, injectCss?: function)`
+1. Using the factory function `useToaster`, available in `@ajmey/toaster/toaster`: `useToaster(options?: object, injectStyles?: function)`

     `useToaster` gives you more control over the initialization.
-Note that when this function is used, no CSS will be injected to the page, even if `injectCss` option is set to true.
+Note that when this function is used, **no CSS will be injected to the page**.
 Below are the arguments details:

     - `options.theme`: `string`, theme name, eg `default`, `dark`, etc. If no value is given `default` is used.
-    - `options.injectCss`: `boolean`, if set to true, the specified theme is automatically injected to the page in a `style` tag and you won't have to include any css files.
-Default to `true`
     - `options.animation`: `string`, defining the name of the animation.
 Defaults to `appear`.
 Available values are `appear` and `slide-down`.

-    The `injectCss` function can be passed in to inject custom css to the page, used for injecting themes.
+    The `injectStyles` function can be passed in order to inject custom css to the page.
 Please see `gh-pages/index.dev3.html` for usage example.

     Basic example: